 Classroom GuidanceLarge group guidance covers a broad spectrum of topics in academic, personal/social, and career domains.
 The goal of large group guidance is to address the developmental needs of all students.

-Second Grade - Second Step 1-3: A research based violence prevention curriculum that teaches students to first recognize feelings, then to empathize and finally to problem solve.
-Skills are taught and discussed using pictured scenarios and practiced through role playing.
-Learn more about Second Step at http://www.promoteprevent.org/publications/ebi-factsheets/second-step-violence-prevention-curriculum.
+- Second Grade - Second Step 1-3: A research-based violence prevention curriculum that teaches students to first recognize feelings, then to empathize and finally to problem solve.
+Skills are taught and discussed using pictured scenarios and practiced through role-playing.
+Learn more about Second Step at https://www.secondstep.org/.

-Third Grade - Ready for Success: This well researched curriculum teaches students about the 7 Keys to Success: Classwork completion, Homework completion, Memory skills, Calming teachniques, Encouraging things to say & do, Healthy eating, and Exercise.
-Students rate themselves on each skill every lesson and set goals for self improvement.
-Students who complete this curriculum know how to be part of a "fun, caring and encouraging classrom where everyone learns and is successful."
-Find out more about Ready for Success at http://studentsuccessskills.com/index.html.
+- Third Grade - Ready for Success: This well-researched curriculum teaches students about the 7 Keys to Success: Classwork completion, Homework completion, Memory skills, Calming techniques, Encouraging things to say & do, Healthy eating, and Exercise.
+Students rate themselves on each skill every lesson and set goals for self-improvement.
+Students who complete this curriculum know how to be part of a "fun, caring and encouraging classroom where everyone learns and is successful."
+Find out more about Ready for Success at http://studentsuccessskills.com/.

-Fifth Grade - Second Step 4-5: A research based violence prevention curriculum that teaches students to first recognize feelings, then to empathize and finally to problem solve.
-Skills are taught and discussed using pictured scenarios and practiced through role playing.
-Learn more about Second Step at http://www.promoteprevent.org/publications/ebi-factsheets/second-step-violence-prevention-curriculum.
+- Fifth Grade - Second Step 4-5: A research-based violence prevention curriculum that teaches students to first recognize feelings, then to empathize and finally to problem solve.
+Skills are taught and discussed using pictured scenarios and practiced through role-playing.
+Learn more about Second Step at https://www.secondstep.org/.

 Small group counseling is an opportunity for students to work together to explore ideas, attitudes, and behaviors, in order to develop academically and socially.
 Groups are usually organized through referral or identification of a common area for growth.